 Nationally, the audit revealed that, on average, 1.4% of colleges' total expenditure went on academic staff development over the 2009/10 period (7 colleges did not supply data for this calculation).
 It is difficult to pronounce on the acceptability of this figure; but given that companies pay 1% of their annual payroll to the SETA under which they fall, the staff development expenditure figure would seem to be acceptable.
 The impact of staff development, however, is not easily measurable: one needs to control for other factors that may explain improvements in staff performance.
 But where there are obvious benefits of development that lead, for example, to staff attainment of qualifications, staff promotions, improved assessment and moderation practices, and improved student outcomes that are demonstrably due to staff training, such development would seem to be justified.

-At the provincial level, 1.6% of total expenditure went on staff development.
-Thekwini FET College spent 1.4% of total expenditure on staff development in 2009.
-Even though this college has a relatively low proportion of staff that have undergone training, the proportion of expenditure is above that spent per staff member trained than the provincial and national level.
+At the provincial level, 1.1% of total expenditure went on staff development.
+South West College spent 1% of total expenditure on staff development in 2009 - just under the national and provincial averages.